debashishthakur/Facial-Recognition/README.md

 Steps to Run

-1.open the code in Visual Studio
+1.open the code in Visual Studio.
+.
-2.Install the necessary modules
+2.Install the necessary modules.
+.
 3.Run the code

 Note: You may have problem to install face_recognition module.
 Check below